jbakse/site_builder/docs/turtles/plan.md

 .

 - [Seymour Papert and Students (1972)](https://www.youtube.com/watch?v=5dZMgdqy7zY)
-- Logo: Langague created not for teaching students to code, but teaching students to code as a powerful tool for learning about the world.
+- Logo: Language created not for teaching students to code, but teaching students to code as a powerful tool for learning about the world.
 - Turtle: a robot that provides a relatable context for coding

 .